gcallah/BookReviews/schroeder.md

 ## The Risks of Victory: An Historian's Provocation

 ## The Case Against Preemptive War

 ## A Papier-Mache' Fortress

+The fifth chapter of this book, "A Papier-Mache' Fortress," is an odd inclusion.
+It is a lengthy, highly critical, and quite interesting review of Philip Bobbit's book, *The Shield of Achilles*.
+While valuable in itself, the review did not seem to have much to do with "America's fatal leap."

 ## International Order and Its Current Enemies